Wongoose/CBKAccounting/functions/src/documentation/documents.md

 - **Key** - FIELD_NAME
 - **Value** - Must be a file of .CSV format

-Must be .CSV file
+#### 4. Additional notes:
-Only parse in one CSV file per request
+- You must only parse in 1 CSV file per request
-CSV file can have multiple lines of transactions
+- Your one CSV file can have multiple lines of transactions, each of them will be processed

-No requirements for Request Headers

-Request requirements:
-"Content-Type": "multipart/form-data"
-Key: inputData, Value: inputData.csv